Major overview

 Management knowledge and skills such as problem-solving and decision-marking are valued and needed in small-to-medium enterprises, non-profit organisations, large corporations and government – both locally and globally.

-By the time you graduate, you’ll have gained a versatile set of skills that will empower you to excel in the dynamic world of business management.
-Whether you embark on an entrepreneurial venture or assume a managerial role in an established organisation, you’ll be well-equipped for a successful career in the business world.
+By the time you graduate, you’ll have gained a versatile set of skills that will empower you to excel in the world of business management.
+Whether you embark on an entrepreneurial venture or assume a managerial role in an established organisation, you’ll be well-equipped for a successful career in an area you’re passionate about.

 How to study this major